FireXStuff/firexapp/docs/programming_guide/index.rst

 then:

- - A input can use: all explicit arguments values specified for A.
+ - A input can use: all explicit argument values specified for A.
- - B input can use: all arguments values A can use + the return values of A + all explicit arguments values of B.
+ - B input can use: all arguments values A can use + the return values of A + all explicit argument values of B.
- - C input can use: all arguments values B can use + the return values of B + all explicit arguments values of C.
+ - C input can use: all arguments values B can use + the return values of B + all explicit argument values of C.

 A data context can be created to make many arguments available to all services in a chain via the ``InjectArgs`` construct: